Caesars Entertainment

 Inspired to connect the double 20s of the new year to the design aesthetics of the Art Deco movement, popular in the '20s, geometric patterns were created to bridge the classic and modern.

-Twelve unique designs were developed, so that properties and brands were able to distinguish themselves to guests who would receive invites to more than one party, not just by brand color and logo, but by look, feel, and voice.
+Ten unique designs were developed, so that properties and brands were able to distinguish themselves to guests who would receive invites to more than one party, not just by brand color and logo, but by look, feel, and voice.

 Each unique design had a corresponding icon that was made to fit within the pattern, with a subtle pop of brightness and glossy shine.
 Each pattern had a unique container shape for the invitation headline, which could be seen through the window in the invite holder if pages were removed one at a time.
 With the holder emptied, one final image is revealed, the clock striking Midnight, the party begins.